TotalEnergies Mozambique LNG project may resume within 18 months, says AfDB | Headlines

 Troops from Rwanda and members states from the Southern African Development Community (SADC) have since deployed to support Mozambican forces to help put down the insurgency.
 AfDB president Akinwumi Adesina told Reuters he did not expect the interruption to affect the LNG project's long-term viability.

 "The return of security in that place will give assurances to Total and others to return," he said.
 "In one year to 18 months, I expect it to be stabilised enough to get back on track."
-TotalEnergies did not immediately respond to a request for comment on Adesina's remarks.
+TotalEnergies declined to comment on Adesina's remarks.

 Southern African nations agreed in June to send troops to assist Mozambique, and Rwanda, which is not a SADC member, deployed 1,000 soldiers a month later.
 Mozambican President Filipe Nyusi has said the army is now retaking ground in Cabo Delgado.
 Last month, Mozambican and Rwandan security forces recaptured the port town of Mocimboa da Praia, previously an insurgent stronghold.